 There are also three Appendices.
-The first describes the listed and positive buildings in the village, as described in the Sparsholt Conservation Area Character Appraisal and Management Survey of • 2007.
-The second contains a statement of the public consultation taken in the making of this Design Statement.
-The third contains a Sustainability Appraisal, as required by [Planning Policy Statement 12].
+The first describes the listed and positive buildings in the village, as described in the Sparsholt Conservation Area Character Appraisal and Management Plan adopted on 26th March 2008.
+The second contains a statement of the public consultation undertaken in the making of this Design Statement.
+The third contains a Sustainability Appraisal.